 - 21 1.
 An amendment should be proposed for the betterment of the organization.
 Changing the structure and bylaws should not be done without putting something superior in its place; members should recognize it is a serious responsibility to initiate change through amendments. - 24 2.
 A proposed amendment must be substantive or permanent in content versus a change that addresses a temporary or internal problem. - 3.
-Sufficient reasons for proposing the amendment must be stated on the submission form before it will be considered by the committee. - 4.
-A proposed amendment shall address a change to the constitution or bylaws only.
+Sufficient reasons for proposing the amendment must be stated on the submission form before it will be considered by the committee. - A proposed amendment shall address a change to the constitution or bylaws only.
 A proposed amendment to the C&B is not required to change a procedure that appears in the National Manual of Policy and Procedure. - 5.
-A proposed amendment must not impose a financial burden on members or councils without their consent. - 33 6.
+A proposed amendment must not impose a financial burden on members or councils without their consent. - 6.
 Any member may propose an amendment.
 The amendment must be submitted on the official amendment form. - 35 7.
 Formal Presentation and Adoption of Amendments - Parish Council A member submits the proposed amendment on the official amendment form to the parish council regular meeting.
 The amendment is read by the past president.
 The member who submits the proposed amendment to the meeting moves its adoption.
 It is seconded and opened for discussion.
-At this time, it may be amended or deferred.
-A two-thirds majority decides its fate.
-If accepted, the past president is responsible for:
+At this time, it may be amended or postponed.
+A two-thirds vote decides its fate.
+If adopted, the past president is responsible for:

-- ensuring that the president and secretary sign the amendment form to verify that the amendment was accepted by a two-thirds majority vote by the council - sending the amendment, immediately following the meeting, to the diocesan president for the upcoming annual diocesan convention
+- ensuring that the president and secretary sign the amendment form to verify that the amendment was adopted by a two-thirds vote by the council - sending the amendment, immediately following the meeting, to the diocesan president for the upcoming diocesan annual meeting of members

 Diocesan Council - The diocesan president receives all accepted parish council amendments and any proposed amendment submitted on an official amendment form by a diocesan officer.
-The amendment is presented at the diocesan convention by the diocesan past president who moves its adoption.
+The amendment is presented at the diocesan annual meeting of members by the diocesan past president who moves its adoption.
 It is seconded and opened for discussion.
-At this time, it may be amended or deferred.
-A two-thirds majority vote decides its fate.
-If accepted, the past president is responsible for:
+At this time, it may be amended or postponed as defined by Robert's Rules of Order.
+A two-thirds vote decides its fate.
+If adopted, the past president is responsible for:

-- ensuring that the president and secretary sign the original amendment form to verify that the amendment was accepted by a two-thirds majority vote by the council - sending the amendment, immediately following the annual diocesan convention, to the provincial president for the upcoming annual provincial convention
+- ensuring that the president and secretary sign the original amendment form to verify that the amendment was adopted by a two-thirds vote by the council - sending the amendment, immediately following the diocesan annual meeting of members, to the provincial president for the upcoming provincial annual meeting of members

 Provincial Council - The provincial president receives all diocesan amendments and any proposed amendments submitted on an official form by a provincial officer.
-The amendment is presented at the provincial convention by the provincial past president who moves its adoption.
+The amendment is presented at the provincial annual meeting of members by the provincial past president who moves its adoption.
 It is seconded and opened for discussion.
-At this time, it may be amended or deferred.
-A two-thirds majority vote decides its fate.
-If accepted, the past president is responsible for:
+At this time, it may be amended or postponed as defined by Robert's Rules of Order.
+A two-thirds vote decides its fate.
+If adopted, the past president is responsible for:

-- ensuring that the president and secretary sign the original amendment form to verify that the amendment was accepted by a two-thirds majority vote by the council - sending the amendment, immediately following the annual provincial convention, to the national chairperson of laws to meet the deadline of August 31st
+- ensuring that the president and secretary sign the original amendment form to verify that the amendment was adopted by a two-thirds vote by the council - sending the amendment, immediately following the provincial annual meeting of members, to the national past president to meet the deadline of August 31st

-National Council - An officer at the national level may also submit a proposed amendment on an official amendment form to the executive of the national council for approval by a two-thirds majority vote prior to submission to the national chairperson of laws.
+National Council - An officer at the national level may also submit a proposed amendment on an official amendment form to the executive of the national council for adoption by a two-thirds vote prior to submission to the national past president.